sdetweil/MMM-Config/README.md

-in each of these cases , and more across many modules, MMM-Config cannot construct a proper form for creating the definitions for those fields.
+in each of these cases , and more across many modules, MMM-Config cannot construct a proper form for creating the definitions for those fields, it will try its best, but most times it will get something wrong

 but.. the form library DOES provide support for those types of entries, if the definition is created correctly.

-### building the form customization
+#### building the form customization

 This custom schema file process requires someone: module author, or module user, to create the proper form definition file (MMM-Config.schema.json in the module folder), and if present MMM-Config will use that instead of creating the structure dynamically.